top of page

 3. Health insurance for students

-Proof of adequate health insurance is also a mandatory requirement for a student visa or the corresponding financial support.
+Proof of adequate health insurance is also a mandatory requirement for a student visa or the corresponding means of subsistence.
 During the visa process, travel health insurance covering the period up to enrollment is sufficient.
-However, proof of statutory or private health insurance that takes student status into account (see, for example, Feather Insurance ) must be provided upon enrollment at the latest.
+However, proof of statutory or private health insurance that takes student status into account (see, for example, Feather insurance ) is required at the latest upon enrollment at the university.

 Monthly contributions to health and long-term care insurance are included in the living expenses assessment.
 Currently, the student contribution to statutory health insurance, including long-term care insurance, is approximately €109 per month.
 Without valid insurance coverage, a residence permit cannot be issued or renewed.
 Students should therefore clarify in advance which type of insurance is suitable for them.